Jim's Marketing Blog

 Generic marketing promises do not work

-We are in the worst economic situation in living memory and your prospective customers are thinking a LOT harder, before they spend their money.
+We are in one of the worst economic cycles in living memory and your prospective customers are thinking a LOT harder, before they spend their money.

 They demand value.